-If you look at lower species you’d see that in a confrontation with a foe of the same species they try to look bigger.
+If you look at animals in the lower species you’d see that in a confrontation with a foe of the same species, they try to look bigger.
 Just witness birds fluffing their feathers in a fight over territory or a desired female.
 Or a gorilla thumping his puffed chest so as to produce a deeper and louder sound, conveying a larger chest cavity.
-So it seems that size and strength are representations of formidability in most species, if not all.
+So it seems that size and strength are representations of formidability in most, if not all, species.

 Do humans use the same representational system of formidability?

-All these issues were explored in a recent paper in PLoS ONE by a Daniel Fessler, Colin Holbrook and Jeffrey Snyder of the department of Anthropology at UCLA.
-In a series of studies they asked volunteers to estimate height and muscularity of images of people.
+All these issues were explored in a paper in PLoS ONE by Daniel Fessler, Colin Holbrook and Jeffrey Snyder of the Department of Anthropology at UCLA.
+In a series of studies, they asked volunteers to estimate height and muscularity of images of people.
 They then told them that some of them carried a gun or a kitchen knife.
-When they were asked to rate height and muscularity again, the ones who were supposed to carry a weapon, be it a gun or knife, were judged to be taller, more muscular and more formidable than before.
+When they were asked to rate height and muscularity again, the ones who were supposedly carrying a weapon, be it a gun or knife, were judged to be taller, more muscular and more formidable than before.

 So although humans have a much more complex social environment and more complex behaviors, we still judge formidability through the same shorthand of height and muscularity, just like our cousins the chimps and gorillas.
 Of course, it makes sense from a natural selection point of view.
 In a confrontational situation, there is no time for the brain to sort out all the factors that go into a final assessment whether to fight or to flee.
 It needs a shorthand that will allow it to make this judgment.